-What we are doing
+What we did

-Our project is supporting Ecuador’s national plant protection agency, AGROCALIDAD, in introducing electronic phytosanitary certificates, or ePhytos, and in joining the “ePhyto Hub”, an initiative led by the International Plant Protection Convention (IPPC) Secretariat.
+Our project supported Ecuador’s national plant protection agency, AGROCALIDAD, in introducing electronic phytosanitary certificates, or ePhytos, and in joining the “ePhyto Hub”, an initiative led by the International Plant Protection Convention (IPPC) Secretariat.
 This electronic hub allows them to electronically exchange ePhytos with trading partners quickly, accurately, and at low cost.

-The use of ePhytos will:
+The use of ePhytos has:

 Overall, the project can also help drive food security by preventing shipments of food getting stuck and spoiled at border checkpoints.